Integrative Care: Medicine + Lifestyle for Long-Term Health

 Healthcare is evolving.
 For decades, conventional medicine has focused on diagnosing illness and prescribing treatments.
 While effective for acute conditions, it often falls short in preventing or managing long-term chronic disease.

 That’s where integrative care comes in.
 By combining evidence-based medicine with lifestyle medicine—nutrition, exercise, stress management, and preventive strategies—patients gain a more complete approach to health.
+This philosophy closely aligns with lifestyle medicine vs traditional medicine.

 Why Integrative Care Works

-Patient empowerment → Encourages active participation in health decisions.
+Patient empowerment → Encourages active participation

 What to Expect in an Integrative Care Appointment